Over my years of walking, I’ve been fortunate to see various rock images in the backcountry.

 If you want to know more about the images in general, the classic, if an outdated name, is Indian Rock Art of the Southwest by Polly Schaafsma.
-This book takes a deeper dive with an academic focus and also goes into its relation with Meso-America.
+This book takes a deeper dive with an academic focus and goes into its relationship with Meso-America.

 For more information on the Ancestral Pueblo and the Chaco culture, particularly, the People of Chaco stands as a good one-volume introduction.

 For more current information and lively debates about many topics, I enjoy watching Archeology Southwest on YouTube.
 For some thought-provoking ideas, the Native American Power Rangers Instagram account features thoughts by Indigenous park rangers.
 Some of whom are archeologists.

 If you want a guidebook, Non-Technical Canyon Hiking Guide to the Colorado Plateau provides a thorough resource for the area.
 Kelsey’s maps and writing style take some getting used to overall.
 But still offers the best information even in our mainly online information era.

 If you want a deep dive into the place names and history of the areas, the two-volume Utah’s Canyon Country Place Names by Steve Allen makes for a wormhole where you’ll take a deep dive.
 Expensive but worth it for any Colorado Plateau enthusiast.

 Finally, not everything is in a guidebook or map.
 In the words of a great philosopher – “You can observe a lot by just watching.”